netuitive-community-packages/netuitive-packages-collectd/README.md

  - **Uptime** - keeps track of the system uptime

 Additional plugins may be enabled; policies and configurations for those plugins will be packaged separately as they become available.

+For detailed information on this package, please refer to the [online documentation](https://help.app.netuitive.com/Content/Misc/Datasources/new_collectd_datasource.htm).

+##Release History

+###Version 1.0.0

+* Initial production release of the package for monitoring OS metrics from Collectd.